atlet99/yaml-encrypter-decrypter/README.md

 5. **Buffer Lifecycle**: Explicit buffer lifecycle management with destroy calls to prevent memory leaks.
 6. **Sensitive Data Protection**: Prevents sensitive data from being exposed in logs or error messages.
 7. **Strong Password Requirements**: Enforces a minimum key length of 16 characters for both command-line and environment variable provided keys.

+### **Multiline YAML Support**
+The tool provides comprehensive support for encrypting and decrypting multiline YAML content:

+1. **Format Detection**: Automatically detects multiline content by analyzing YAML node style and content.
+2. **Style Preservation**: Preserves original YAML multiline styles (literal `|` or folded `>`) during encryption/decryption.
+3. **PEM Support**: Special handling for PEM certificates and private keys in both formats:
+   - Multiline literal blocks with preserved line breaks
+   - Single-line strings with escaped newlines (`\n`)
+4. **Smart Formatting**: Applies appropriate style when decrypting based on content type:
+   - PEM content uses literal style to preserve exact formatting
+   - Content with tabs uses literal style for proper representation
+   - Multiline content is formatted according to its original style when possible
+5. **Seamless Operation**: No special configuration needed - multiline handling works automatically.

+For more details and examples, see the [multiline support documentation](.test/README-multiline.md).

 ### **Key Derivation Algorithms**
 Choose from multiple key derivation algorithms with the `--algorithm` flag: